-Visible from Via dei Fori Imperiali and Via Alessandrina, the forums of Trajan, Augustus, Nerva and Caesar are known collectively as the Imperial Forums.
-These were largely buried when Mussolini bulldozed Via dei Fori Imperiali through the area in 1933, but excavations have since unearthed much of them.
-The standout sights are the Mercati di Traiano (Trajan's Markets), accessible through the Museo dei Fori Imperiali, and the landmark Colonna Traiana.
+The forums of Trajan, Augustus, Nerva and Caesar are known collectively as the Imperial Forums.
+They were largely buried when Mussolini bulldozed Via dei Fori Imperiali through the area in 1933, but excavations have since unearthed much of them.
+The standout sights are the Mercati di Traiano and the landmark Colonna Traiana.

 Little recognisable remains of the Foro di Traiano, except for some pillars from the Basilica Ulpia and the Colonna Traiana, whose minutely detailed reliefs celebrate Trajan's military victories over the Dacians (from modern-day Romania).